penumbra-zone/penumbra/docs/protocol/src/concepts/transactions.md

 transaction's value balance and producing new notes recording the appropriate amount of unbonded stake;

-- **Commission** descriptions are used by validators to [sweep commission on staking rewards](../stake/validator-rewards.md) into shielded notes, adding unbonded stake to the transaction's value balance;

 #### Governance

 - **CreateProposal** descriptions are used to [propose measures for on-chain